 Top 10 Reasons to Connect

-#2 To know what’s really going on
+#2 To know what’s going on in Nature

 #3 To honor Mother Earth